-The Senate is moving forward with a vote to repeal the outdated legal authorizations for the US’s wars in Iraq.
+The Senate, 20 years later, has repealed the outdated legal authorizations for the US’s wars in Iraq.
 It’s mostly symbolic, but it has some real-world implications.

-On Thursday, the Senate held a procedural vote to repeal the 2002 and 1991 authorizations for the use of military force in Iraq.
-It passed 68-27, teeing up a floor vote next week.
+On Wednesday, the Senate voted 66-30 to repeal the 2002 and 1991 authorizations for the use of military force in Iraq.
 The Biden administration supports the repeal, but the measure has a tougher path in the House.

 It is significant that lawmakers would remove a piece of the scaffolding of America’s forever wars in the Middle East and would prohibit a future president’s abuse of the legislation.
 It also shows that Congress is willing to exercise its constitutional powers when it comes to war.
 The bipartisan effort is commendable.